Guess the Future!

 ESL Future Simple Game - Grammar and Speaking: Bingo, Asking and Answering Questions, Controlled Practice

 ESL Future Simple Game - Grammar and Speaking: Bingo, Asking and Answering Questions from Prompts, Controlled Practice In this fun future simple game, students race to complete a bingo card by asking and answering 'Will you...?' questions.
-First, students complete six blank 'will' or 'won't' sentences on their bingo cards with their own ideas.
-Students then go around the class asking 'Will you...?' questions based on the affirmative and negative sentences on their bingo cards, e.g. 'Will you eat fruit tomorrow?'
-If a classmate responds appropriately to the question, the student writes their name at the beginning of the sentence in the square.
+Students go around the class asking 'Will you...?' questions based on the prompts on their bingo cards, e.g. 'Will you get up early tomorrow?'
+If a classmate responds 'Yes, I will' to a question, the student writes their name at the start of the sentence in the square.
+Each time a student speaks to a classmate, they are only allowed to ask one question and then must move on to speak to another student.
 The first student to get five different names in a row shouts 'Bingo!'
-If the answers are correct, the student wins the game.
+If the answers are correct, the student wins the round.
+Play several rounds, ensuring that students receive a different bingo card each time.
+You can also have the students win by completing the entire card with names

 Horoscopes